 - Taping to support strained ligaments and joints

-- Physical therapy modalities such as ultrasound
+- Physical therapy modalities such as laser

 - Referral for surgical correction a severe symptomatic flatfoot

 Complications of flatfoot over time

 - Severe heel pain from plantar fasciitis and Achilles tendonitis